santoshsharma9757/Flutter-Interview-Questions/README.md

 what is Listview.generate?

+How can we achieve multi threading in Dart or Flutter?

+What is AnimationController and SingleTickerProviderStateMixin?

+How can we call multiple Api Paralelly?

 What is widget binding observer? when need to use it.

 What is didChangeDependencies? when we need to use.